 But, the training requirement isn’t just for upgrading skill-sets.
 Here are some other factors that make food safety training vital.

-As the report states, “Based on food type, the market is categorized into fresh & frozen fruits & vegetables, meat & poultry, processed foods, dairy products and other food types.
-By product type, the market is segmented by software tracking systems, disposable gloves, disinfection products, smart labels & tags and diagnostic products.
+As the report states, “Based on food type, the market is categorized into fresh & frozen fruits & vegetables, meat & poultry, processed foods, dairy products, and other food types.
+By product type, the market is segmented by software tracking systems, disposable gloves, disinfection products, smart labels & tags, and diagnostic products.

-In terms of target tested, the market is segregated into toxins, pathogens, food allergens, GMOs, pesticides and chemical residues.
-Furthermore, pathogens include listeria, salmonella, campylobacter, E. Coli and other pathogens.”
+In terms of target tested, the market is segregated into toxins, pathogens, food allergens, GMOs, pesticides, and chemical residues.
+Furthermore, pathogens include listeria, salmonella, campylobacter, E. Coli, and other pathogens.”

 That is just a single source view about the segregation within the food industry and aspects that influence food safety.
 The software systems, the list of toxins to be aware of and the safety regulations are often long and complex, and the employees involved have to be well-versed in order to ensure that the safety norms are met.
-Training becomes very important here, and eLearning in that can be the perfect channel for iterative learning, reinforcement and performance support.
+Training becomes very important here, and eLearning that can be the perfect channel for iterative learning, reinforcement, and performance support.

-Technology takes care of many aspects in food safety.
+Technology takes care of many aspects of food safety.
 Machines are often used in packaging and in testing to measure, collect and interpret data on sanitation controls.
 While this helps in maintaining consistency and keeping up the pace without additional recruitment, it also requires the existing employees to know about the in and out and the workings of the machinery.
-The maintenance, cleanliness etc. of the machine also requires human intervention, which in turn requires periodic training and updates.
+The maintenance, cleanliness, etc. of the machine also requires human intervention, which in turn requires periodic training and updates.

 Organizations that specialize in food safety and hygiene, need a well-oiled training mechanism in place to support proper functioning.
-The training programs here should essentially support training, re-training, learner monitoring, evaluations and learner support too.
+The training programs here should essentially support training, re-training, learner monitoring, evaluations, and learner support too.
 Training hence plays an important role in maintaining the food safety standards and ensuring the quality of products being distributed for human consumption.

 What are your thoughts on food safety training?
 Do share your comments.